bitovi/academy/src/technology-consulting/6-communication-methods.md

 Tips and techniques:

 - **Set a regular time for inbox maintenance:** Dedicate 15 minutes at the start or end of your workday to sort through your inbox, archiving emails that don’t require further action.
+- **Respond to action-required emails:** If you get an email that asks for action, respond promptly or find the right person to respond if it’s not you.
 - **Set expectations for response time:** If you know you can’t reply right away, acknowledge receipt and provide a timeframe for your full response, e.g., “I’ll review this and respond by tomorrow afternoon.”
 - **Use auto-responses when needed:** If you’re out of the office or unable to check emails for an extended period, set an auto-response to inform senders when they can expect a reply.
 - **Leverage email scheduling tools:** Use tools like Gmail’s “Schedule Send” to time your emails without having to manually send them during optimal hours.